zkhechadoorian/Movie-Recommendation-System/README.md

 # 🎬 Movie Recommendation System: Predicting User Preferences

-This project was developed as part of the 2025vCompuFlair Data Science bootcamp.
+This project was developed as part of the 2025 CompuFlair Data Science bootcamp.

 ----

 This project addresses the problem of accurately predicting user movie preferences in the context of sparse rating data, a common challenge in recommendation systems.
-The team implemented and compared four collaborative filtering approaches using the MovieLens dataset: Neighborhood-Based Collaborative Filtering, Ridge Regression, Neural Networks, and Support Vector Machines.
+The project implements and compares four collaborative filtering approaches using the MovieLens dataset:

+- Neighborhood-Based Collaborative Filtering (CF)
+- Ridge Regression
+- Neural Networks
+- Support Vector Machines (SVM)

 Each method was tailored to handle data sparsity and assessed based on prediction quality, computational efficiency, and system applicability.
 The models were evaluated using metrics like mean squared error, expected percentile ranking, and classification accuracy to determine their effectiveness in recommending movies.

 # 📁 Project Structure